ninabarzh/broomstick/content/posts/I-How-neo-liberal-policies-deepened-economic-inequality-in-Europe.md

 The UK slashed corporation tax from 52% in the early ’80s to just 19% by the late 2010s (with plans to tinker further).
 France dropped its wealth tax under Macron, hoping the rich would feel more "at home".
 Spoiler: they felt richer.
 Across Europe, the average corporate tax rate fell from over 40% to around 21%—all while public services were being told to "tighten belts" so aggressively that some snapped.

 Meanwhile, deregulation let financial firms play Monopoly with real economies.
 Iceland’s banks ballooned to ten times the size of its GDP, and when the crash came, the country was left holding the bill.
-In the UK, the City of London transformed into a semi-autonomous playground where regulation was politely asked to wait outside.
+In the UK, the City of London changed into a semi-autonomous playground where regulation was politely asked to wait outside.

 Wolff reminds us this wasn't an economic accident—it was class warfare by PowerPoint.
 The rich didn’t just win; they got to write the rules and invoice the rest of us for the paper.